cestayoyarzo1/Nucleo-L476RG/README.md

 To get set up:

-1 - Documentation for the board:
+1 - Documentation for the board -
 https://www.st.com/en/evaluation-tools/nucleo-l476rg.html

 2 - Documentation for the microcontroller, STM32L476RG: